rar0n/rarons-TTS-Reader/README.md

 It is set as a ratio of 1/SD of textbox height
 (SD = Scroll Denominator)

+ - Ex.
+SD = 4 means 1/4 of screen height.
+When the highlight reaches 1/4
+   of the textbox height from its top or bottom edge, it will scroll the highlight to the other edge, with the same 1/4 distance.
+  - Thus making text around the highlighted area visible (if enough text).

 - Scroll Margin (checkbox): Enable or disable scroll margin.
-- Scroll denominator      : Sets the margin ratio.
+- Scroll Denominator      : Sets the margin ratio (SD).

 #### Pauses (milliseconds)